Payroll Thailand Guide

 • Navigate work permit alignment challenges confidently - 18% of work permit violations involve payroll documentation inconsistencies that can result in permit revocations and business disruptions.

-• Master Thailand's complex tax withholding system effectively - with progressive rates from 0-35% that must be calculated, withheld monthly, and reported electronically by the 7th of the following month.
+• Master Thailand's complex tax withholding system effectively - with progressive rates from 0-35% that must be calculated, withheld monthly, and reported electronically by the 15th of the following month (e-filing deadline).

 • Launch in Just 1 week, Not Months: Skip the 3-4 month in-house setup time with solutions that get you operating in as little as 1 week without establishing a legal entity.